grafana/grafana/docs/sources/alerting/set-up/configure-high-availability/_index.md

 # Enable alerting high availability

-You can enable alerting high availability support by updating the Grafana configuration file, additional steps are required to make this work if you run Grafana in a Kubernetes cluster.
-Both setups are described in this tutorial.
+You can enable alerting high availability support by updating the Grafana configuration file.
+If you run Grafana in a Kubernetes cluster, additional steps are required.
+Both options are described below.

 ## Enable alerting high availability in Grafana